Razzia (military): Raiders: the "ghazi"

 The ghāzī way of life was based on plunder, so in times of peace they engaged in banditry and sedition.
 They were organized into guilds that attracted adventurers, zealots, and political and religious dissidents of all ethnicities.
-Soldiers of Turkish descent predominated, especially after the acquisition of Mamluks, Turkish slaves, and guard corps of the caliphs and amirs for the ghāzī ranks.
+Soldiers of Turkish descent predominated, especially after the acquisition of Mamluks, Turkish slaves, and guard corps of the caliphs and emirs for the ghāzī ranks.
 Some of them would climb to control positions of military and eventually political power in various Muslim states.

-In the west, Turkish ghāzīs regularly raided along the Byzantine frontier, finding in the Greek and Armenian akritoi their nemesis.
-After the battle of Manzikert, these raids intensified, while the ghāzī guilds grouped together to form fraternities similar to Christian military orders.
+In the west, Turkish ghāzīs regularly raided along the Byzantine frontier, finding in the Greek and Armenian akritoi their nemeses.
+After the Battle of Manzikert, these raids intensified, while the ghāzī guilds grouped together to form fraternities similar to Christian military orders.
 They adopted as their emblems the white cap and the club.
 The rise of the ghāzī organizations occurred during the Mongol conquest, as a result of which many fled to Anatolia from Persia and Turkestan.

 The organization of these groups was fluid, reflecting their popular character.
-Ghāzī warriors could rise in the hierarchy by gaining prestige with a particular amir, similar to the condottieri of Italian mercenary bands.
+Ghāzī warriors could rise in the hierarchy by gaining prestige with a particular emir, similar to the condottieri of Italian mercenary bands.
 From the territory conquered in Anatolia during the ghazw emerged the Ottoman Empire.
 Tradition has it that its founder, Osman I, was a ghāzī who was inspired by sheikh Ede Bali.

 In a later period of Islamic history, the honorific title ghāzī was adopted by those Muslim leaders who showed some success in extending the frontiers of Islam.
-Eventually this title became exclusive, similar to how the Roman title Imperator became the exclusive property of the supreme leader of the Roman state and his family.
+Eventually this title became exclusive, similar to how the Roman title imperator became the exclusive property of the supreme leader of the Roman state and his family.

 The Ottomans were probably the first in this practice, so the institution of ghazw dates back to the beginnings of their state.

 By the beginning of Ottoman rule, it had become a title of honor and synonymous with leadership.
 In a 1337 inscription (concerning the construction of the Bursa mosque), Orhan, second in the Ottoman dynasty, is described as "Sultan, son of the Sultan of the Gazis, Gazi son of Gazi, martial lord of the horizons."
-The Ottoman poet Ahmedi, circa 1402, defines a Gazi as:
+The Ottoman poet Ahmedi, circa 1402, defines a gazi as:

 Instrument of the religion of God, a servant of God who cleanses the earth of polytheistic filth, the sword of God.